-A twisty, page-turning thriller, Girl in the Rearview Mirror is a story about privilege and power, family and obligation, ambition and complicity, and the pull of the past on the present, perfect for fans of Jane Harper, Megan Abbott, Attica Locke and Laura Lippman.
+A twisty, page-turning debut thriller from Kelsey Rae Dimberg, Girl in the Rearview Mirror is a story about privilege and power, family and obligation, ambition and complicity, and the pull of the past on the present, perfect for fans of Jane Harper, Megan Abbott, Attica Locke and Laura Lippman.

 Desperate to put her past in the rearview mirror, Finn Hunt leaves the Midwest for Phoenix, Arizona, where no one knows her story.